hubertp/type-debugger-tutorial/us-implicits.md

 ### Implicits01 ###
  - While searching for the argument for implicit parameter `tc`, are each of the following implicits `firstImplicit`, `secondImplicit`, `thirdImplicit`, `fourthImplicit`, `fifthImplicit` and `sixthImplicit` in the implicit search scope?
  - Which implicit has been applied as an implicit argument for `tc`?
- - Is there more than one implicit that the compiler verified to be applicable for that position?
-If so, why was the one you mentioned above selected?
+ - Is there more than one implicit that the compiler verified to be correct for that position?
+If so, why was the one you mentioned above selected and there was no ambiguity?

 ### Implicits02 ###